snowie2000/m3u8-go/README.md

 ## Notes

-- The application downloads all segments into memory before merging, so ensure you have sufficient RAM for large videos
+- **Memory Management**: The application intelligently manages memory:
+  - Downloads under 50MB are stored in memory for maximum speed
+  - Downloads 50MB and larger automatically switch to disk storage to prevent memory issues
+  - Temporary files are automatically cleaned up after merging
 - Some M3U8 streams may be protected by DRM or require authentication, which this tool does not currently support
 - Always respect copyright and terms of service when downloading videos